Dedicated Graphics Card – Is it Necessary?

 If you have noticed with the mid-range and high-end graphics card, they will consume two-brackets in the back of your case because of the extra space needed by the graphics card cooler and also of the number of ports the graphics card support (2 X DVI, HDMI, Display Port, VGA).

-- EVGA GeForce GT 730 2GB – This low profile EVGA graphics card features a 2GB GDDR5 memory with 64bit bus speed @ 5010Mhz effective memory.
+This low profile EVGA graphics card features a 2GB GDDR5 memory with 64bit bus speed @ 5010Mhz effective memory.
 It also comes with base clock of 902MHz, 384 cuda cores, DVI/HDMI/VGA, NVIDIA PhysX, 3D Vision, CUDA technology, and supports up to 3 monitors.
+It is also available in 1GB variant if incase you don’t want the 2GB version.

 Power Consumption Comparison